How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: The back of the animal, just before the rump.
 Porterhouse usually has the fat cap intact.

-• Flavour & texture: Balanced flavour, moderately tender.
+• Flavour and texture: Balanced flavour, moderately tender.

 • Best cooking method: Great all-rounder for both braai and BBQ.
 Perfect for those who prefer a slightly leaner steak without losing flavour.